 try Block

-block is where we place the code that might throw an exception.
-If an exception occurs, it is passed to the corresponding catch
+The try block is where we place the code that might throw an exception.
+If an exception occurs, it is passed to the corresponding catch block for handling.

 Syntax